abpframework/abp/docs/en/Integration-Services.md

 }
 ```

 That's all.
 If you are using the [Auto API Controllers](API/Auto-API-Controllers.md) feature in your application, the URL prefix will be `/integration-api` instead of `/api` for your services.
-Therefore, you can distinguish internal and external service communications and take additional actions, such as preventing REST API calls for integration services out of API Gateway.
+Thus, you can distinguish internal and external service communications and take additional actions, such as preventing REST API calls for integration services out of API Gateway.

 ## Enabling/Disabling Audit Logging